 Parsed documents that have been sent to the API to be indexed are scrubbed of ALL personally identifiable information (PII) and then stored in the specified index.
 This security measure also assists in removing bias from the recruiting process.
 If you want to simply search for a candidate by name, use your own database.

 How to index data not found on the resume?

 By default, only data found on the resume is indexed in AI Matching.
 However, there are many use-cases where one would want to filter on additional data that's only available in their internal database.
 That information can be indexed using Custom Value Ids.

 How do I know how many credits I have available in my SaaS account?

-You can check your remaining SaaS credit balance by looking at the CreditsRemaining field after each API transaction.
+You can check your remaining SaaS credit balance by looking at the CreditsRemaining field returned with each API transaction.
 Also, you can track usage for your account in the Sovren Portal.